isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Sports Sector Enterprises, Sports Education, and Premises with Sports Facilities**

-Sports sector enterprises, sports education, and premises with sports facilities are to comply to measures stipulated in this <a href="https://go.gov.sg/sportsadvisory" target="_blank">document</a> [last updated 18 Jun 20].
+Sports sector enterprises, sports education, and premises with sports facilities are to comply to measures stipulated in this <a href="https://go.gov.sg/sportsadvisory" target="_blank">document</a> [last updated 7 Jan 21].

 #### **Tours**